kaifang98/tq_22/Cloud/README.md

 `Multi-Cloud`

 ##
-Accenture has signed a multi-year agreement to help a mobile telecom provider migrate its applications to the Cloud over a period of several years, as it seeks to implement a leaner operating model.
+A has signed a multi-year agreement to help a mobile telecom provider migrate its applications to the Cloud over a period of several years, as it seeks to implement a leaner operating model.

-Which activity should Accenture execute first to provide the client with an optimal Cloud solution/landscape?
+Which activity should A execute first to provide the client with an optimal Cloud solution/landscape?
 `begin migrating the client’s applications`